joedono/House-of-Z/18 City of Liches/00 Summary.md

 4. Kikraw GNC - a dark reflection of Warwick GNC, sells snake oils and poisonous remedies.
 Owned by a skeletal human named Arther
 5. Draining Mines - mines located north-west of the city.
 They may once have been prosperous mines, but now the precious metals down there suck aether and life energy out of nearby creatures.
 No one goes down there anymore.
 6. Seat of War - has guardposts throughout the city, but all the guards are barely-lucid skeletons.
 There's very little law-enforcement in this city.
 7. Embers and Ashes - magic shop.
 Sells advanced potions and spell scrolls.
-Owned by a demi-lich named Bastion.
+Owned by a lich named Vectimarus.
 Has an inept homunculous assistant named Spit.
 8. Fool's Errand - A traveler's shop.
 Rents skeletal horses and sells ice skiffs.
 The party will need these to traverse the Frozen Waste without worrying about the gelatinous cubes.
 Run by Krist, an elf skeleton.
 Rents skiffs for 5 souls / day.
 9. Cold Coins - a bank and exchange shop.
 Run by a smooth-talking lich named Zevlor.
 Will exchange gp for souls at a rate of 10gp / soul
 10. Ancient Castle - the seat of King Ensar's "power"